Originally published: December 2021

 About the Company and Founders

-Swan Bitcoin was co-founded by CEO Cory Klippsten and CTO Yan Pritzker in 2019, and the platform launched to the public in March 2020.
+Swan Bitcoin was co-founded by CEO Cory Klippsten and CTO Yan Pritzker in 2019, they brought on their third co-founder Brady Swenson in early 2020, and the platform launched to the public in March 2020.

 Yan had a number of software development and startup co-founder roles, with his most high-profile one as the co-founding CTO of Reverb, where he worked for six years.
 In 2019, Reverb was acquired for $275 million by ETSY (NASDAQ: ETSY).
 He’s the author of Inventing Bitcoin, a 2019 highly-rated book about how the Bitcoin protocol works.

-As an advisor to the company, I was able to see their growth through much of 2020 and 2021, including some of the challenges and growing pains that the company experienced as a startup.
-When I joined as a client in June 2020, Yan himself was the customer service support for my onboarding process, but they’ve of course come a long way since then as they built out their team.
+As an early advisor to the company, I was able to see their growth through much of 2020 and 2021, including some of the challenges and growing pains that the company experienced as a startup.
+When I joined as a client in June 2020, their co-founder Yan himself was the customer service support for my onboarding process, but they’ve of course come a long way since then as they built out their 100+ member team.

-From what I saw, they handled all challenges with integrity and always dealt with things in the customers’ favor wherever possible, so I’m not surprised to see their level of growth and positive endorsements.
-Their business decisions were always based on sustaining long-term trust and brand strength, rather than falling for short-sightedness or high time preference behavior.
+From what I’ve seen, including with my position as an independent board director, they handled all challenges with integrity and always dealt with things in the customers’ favor wherever possible, so I’m not surprised to see their level of growth and positive endorsements.
+Their business decisions were always based on sustaining long-term trust and brand strength, rather than falling for short-sightedness or short time preference behavior.

-One of their philosophies is to build the company in such a way as to survive a bitcoin bear market.
-Many companies seem to plan as though a bitcoin/crypto bull market will last forever, but these things tend to go in cycles and the bear markets wash out a lot of companies that didn’t plan ahead.
-Cory and Yan directly plan for inevitable bear markets in bitcoin and the rest of the ecosystem.
+One of their philosophies from the beginning was build the company in such a way as to survive a bitcoin bear market, and indeed they survived the 2022/2023 bear market and built out the company massively during that time.
+Many companies seem to plan as though a bitcoin/crypto bull market will last forever, but these things tend to go in cycles and the bear markets wash out a lot of companies that didn’t plan ahead like Swan has.

-That’s why I continue to buy my bitcoin through them with a dollar-cost averaging plan, and have been willing to advise them and serve as their independent director.
+That’s why I continue to buy my bitcoin through them with a dollar-cost averaging plan, and have been happy to advise them and serve as their independent director.

 Check them out here.